dstefanelli/dstefanelli/README.md

 <h1 align="center">Hi 👋, I'm Diego</h1>
-<h3 align="center">Passionate and proactive Frontend Developer with extensive experience in designing and developing web
-applications using modern technologies such as React, Vue, and TypeScript.
-I have a strong background in creating user-friendly interfaces, optimizing performance, and ensuring seamless user experiences.
-Always eager to learn and adapt to new challenges, I thrive in fast-paced environments that encourage innovation and collaboration.
-I am seeking an opportunity to grow professionally, contribute my expertise to impactful projects, and be part of a team that values creativity and technical excellence.</h3>
+<h3 align="left" style="color:red">Passionate and proactive Frontend Developer with extensive experience in designing and developing web applications using modern technologies such as React, Vue, and TypeScript.
+I excel at creating user-friendly interfaces, optimizing performance, and ensuring seamless user experiences.
+I have strong problem-solving abilities, effective communication skills, and adaptability, which allow me to thrive in fast-paced, agile environments.
+I enjoy working collaboratively, embracing new challenges, and continuously expanding my technical knowledge to stay up to date with the latest industry trends.</h3>